BrewBlox/brewblox-ui/README.md

 * Docker
 * Docker-compose

-Due to limitations in the way Docker is handled on Windows and Mac, a Linux-based OS is required for development.
+Due to limitations in the way Docker is handled on Windows, Linux or Mac are required for development.

-If you're determined to make it work on either Windows or Mac, feel free to contact us for a more detailed explanation.

 ## Installation